fenago/recommendation-systems-python/Lab_2.md

 six years in our dataset (including 2020) that have only one movie on record.

-We\'ll stop our tour of the pandas library here.
-As I have already mentioned, there is much more to pandas than what we have covered in this lab.
-However, this should be sufficient to tackle the data-wrangling and analysis tasks that we\'ll encounter while building our recommenders.

 You may rename the notebook as [Lab2] by clicking on [Untitled] and then close it.
 For the next lab, we will create a new notebook.

 Summary